 The role of nationalism in European community building

-Due to the global Corona crisis, our keynote speaker Cynthia Miller-Idriss will not be able to travel to Europe in March.
-Her lecture is rescheduled on 12 November 2020.
-We apologize for the inconvenience.
+Due to the global Corona crisis, our keynote speaker Cynthia Miller-Idriss will not be able to travel to Europe.
+Her live lecture will be replaced by a webinar.

 Keynote lecture by Cynthia Miller-Idriss